WolfWood Refuge Donate Now 2023

 Because of the continued donations and efforts from all our supporters, we were able to say "YES!" and bring her to Wolfwood.

 Shadow is a small animal, but still has time to grow.
-She is definitely an escape artist and resides a big, escape-proof enclosure.
-She will have lots of room to run safely and eventually, a pen mate for a friend.
-In the meantime, we are working on making her feel at home and comfortable here at WolfWood.
+She is definitely an escape artist and resides in a big, escape-proof enclosure.
+She lives with Ramsey and now has lots of room to run safely.
+Ramsey makes her feel safe and comfortable here at WolfWood.

 Back to Top